Mikek16/MarioKartRandom/README.md

 # MarioKartRandom
 generate a random mario kart player and vehicle combination

-There are several included applets, each performing the same task in a different language
+There are several included applets, each performing the same task in a different language\n
 Currently:
 Java
 Python